maryamirshad04/ExplorePakistan/README.md

 For administrators, the system offers full content control and user moderation tools to maintain a trustworthy and engaging experience for all users.

-Whether you're looking to hike the mountains of Gilgit, wander through the streets of Lahore, or shop for handcrafted souvenirs in Multan. **ExplorePakistan** makes sure you’re well-prepared, informed, and inspired.
+Whether you're looking to hike the mountains of Gilgit, wander through the streets of Lahore, or shop for handcrafted souvenirs in Multan. **ExplorePakistan** makes sure you’re informed and inspired.

 ---